nicholasgalante1997/mint/data/PATTERNS_TRY_1.md

 ## OOP

 > I still like Object Oriented Programming in a lot of cases.
-I might always like Object Oriented Programming for logical programming.
-I am the last of the OOPecans.
+It promotes readability, it's familiar across varied levels of developers.

 The following types and implementations are going to be implemented using typescript, and class syntax, and the approach to code structuring is going to be Object Oriented Programming.